Last updated on October 23rd, 2024

 A narcissist coworker can be incredibly draining and disruptive in the workplace.
 They talk about themselves all the time, often hogging conversations as they brag about their accomplishments and skills.

-11 Signs You Are Working with a Narcissist – (2) They’re not interested in the successes of others
+2. They’re not interested in the success of others

 A narcissistic coworker can be particularly difficult to work with because of their lack of accountability.
 Instead, they will deflect the criticism to others and make excuses for their behavior rather than taking any responsibility for it.